 I have no idea what the future holds.
 My goal is to compete at the International Adult Ice Skating Competition in Oberstdorf 2019 and stick around for my beautiful daughter, family & friends for as long as possible.

 I am reassured that many SCAD survivors recover well enough to resume a fairly normal life again.
 Apart from my Cardiac Rehab Nurse, who has been very supportive, the online SCAD support community has been the only place where I can obtain further information, support and advice.
-Reading stories from SCAD patients, online forums, Facebook groups and information sheets have been a rock; without this I feel I would be very alone and still in the dark about my condition.
+Reading stories from SCAD patients, online forums, Facebook groups and information sheets has been a rock; without this I feel I would be very alone and still in the dark about my condition.
 This is why I decided to share my story.
 No doubt there will be a part two to my rather lengthy story – thank for reading.

 I had rediscovered my love for ice skating and met some wonderful new friends who shared my passion for the ice and was enjoying lots of travelling and socialising again.